mastro35/tpc/content/about/index.md

 I wish I could transform this place in a real community of people that share their Pythonic enthusiasm and help each other, I wish I had tons of guest posts, I wish this place could expand and become something great.

-This is just the beginning guys...
+This is just the beginning guys... and if you want to help me, just [click here](/help_us).